cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 ## Anonymous Parameter Types ##

-In Cucumber-JVM 2.x it was possible to capture any string and have it converted to a type instance.
+In Cucumber-JVM 2.x it was possible to capture any `String` and have it converted to a an instance of some type.
 This functionality relied on XStream which has been removed with the introduction of Cucumber Expressions in Cucumber 3.0.
 Now it is coming back.
-After installing an object mapper these step definitions should mostly just work:
+By installing an object mapper (Jackson in this example) the following step definitions can be used:

 ```java
 Given("^there is some date (.*)$", (Date a) -> { })